webiny/webiny-examples/page-builder/pages-as-modals/README.md

 With these initial steps in place, we proceeded by creating the [`Modals`](./apps/theme/layouts/pages/components/Modals.tsx#L42-L73) React component, which does the following.

 1. Via Webiny's GraphQL API, retrieves the page and its content.
-For this example, we've hardcoded the `/modals/modal-1` path of the page that is being retrieved, but, naturally, this logic can be designed in a more robust fashion.
+For this example, we've hardcoded the `/modals/modal-1` path of the page that is being retrieved.
 2. Renders the modal content (retrieved page) via the `Page` React component, imported from the core [`@webiny/app-page-builder-elements`](https://github.com/webiny/webiny-js/tree/dev/packages/app-page-builder-elements) package.

 For data fetching, we've used the preconfigured Apollo client and its `useQuery` React hook.